threefoldtechprojects/goldchain/specs/gold_acquisition.md

 This would allow us to easily accept fiat from (credit) cards in a first phase and guarantee us of getting the money.
 We will check possibilities using Payment Service Providers (PSPs).

+## Define a funding account in fiat
+The system used in Cyprus, but not first priority.